LEARN JAPANESE WITH PIMSLEUR

 Shinoukoushou - The 4 Classes of the Edo Period

-According to most historical sources, samurai were about 10% of the population in this period (some authors place the percentage between 8% and 10%).
-At the end of the 19th century, they ceased to exist as warlike figures, abandoned their swords and became members of civil society, becoming heimin (commoners).
+According to most historical sources, samurai made up about 10% of the population during that period (some authors place the percentage between 8% and 10%).
+By the end of the 19th century, they ceased to exist as military figures, laid down their swords, and became part of civil society, becoming heimin (commoners).

 The Farmers